Our impact

 Our alums are working in a wide range of professions, including education, business, law and public policy.

-City Year provides a powerful double bottom line: improved outcomes for students in systemically under-resourced schools and the cultivation of the next generation of leaders through our alum.
+City Year provides a powerful double bottom line: improved outcomes for students in systemically under-resourced schools and the cultivation of the next generation of leaders through our growing alumni community.

 Measuring success